d12frosted/elpa-mirror/gnu/crdt-readme.txt

   crdt-share-buffer'.

-2.4 List active users
-─────────────────────
+2.4 Navigate through sessions ─────────────────────────────

+  Sessions
+        `M-x crdt-list-sessions' lists all sessions.

+  Buffers
+        `M-x crdt-list-buffers' lists all buffers in current session.
+        In the displayed buffer list, press `RET' in the session list to see buffers in the selected session.

+        You can also use `M-x crdt-switch-to-buffer' to interactively switch to another buffer in the current session.

+  Users
-  In a CRDT shared buffer (either server or client), `M-x crdt-list-users'.
+        In a CRDT shared buffer (either server or client), `M-x crdt-list-users' to list active users.
 In the displayed user list, press `RET' on an entry to goto that user's cursor position.
 Press `f' to follow that user, and press `f' again or `M-x crdt-stop-follow' to stop following.

         You can also use `M-x crdt-goto-next-user' and `M-x crdt-goto-prev-user' to cycle through users' cursor positions from any CRDT shared buffer (don't need to be in the user list buffer).

-2.5 List all sessions, and buffer in current session ────────────────────────────────────────────────────

-  `M-x crdt-list-sessions' lists all sessions.

-  `M-x crdt-list-buffers' lists all buffers in current session.
-Or you can also press `RET' in the session list to see buffers in the selected session.

-2.6 Stop sharing
+2.5 Stop sharing
 ────────────────

   `M-x crdt-stop-session' stops a session you've started and disconnect